ecodis

 floating-point software edition from 3GPP site

 A stereo, surround, and VR extension for EVS is currently being developed under the 3GPP work item link to external web page 770024.
-Completion of the resulting Immersive Voice and Audio Services (IVAS) codec, to be standardized in 3GPP specification link to external web page 26.253, is planned for June/July 2021.
-(Update Dec.
-2021 That plan has now been postponed to 3GPP release link to external web page 18 in 2024.)
-I will update this page once the IVAS software is publicly available.
+Completion of the resulting Immersive Voice and Audio Services (IVAS) codec, to be standardized in 3GPP specification link to external web page 26.253, is planned for 2021.
+Update 2024 That plan had been postponed to 3GPP release link to external web page 18 in 2024, and the final software release after completion of the standard is now available link to external web page here.

 FSLAC: A FLAC Backward-Compatible Free Semi-Lossless Audio Coder